Loading...

 The Execution

-The process followed a full research-to-prototype arc: user need identification, ideation, paper prototyping, usability testing, information architecture, wireframes, and high-fidelity mockups.
-Three user personas grounded the design in real behavior patterns across different driver profiles: a college student who checks social media at lights, a freelance photographer distracted by notifications, and a professional whose employer tracks safe driving for insurance purposes.
+The process ran the full research-to-prototype arc: user need identification, ideation, paper prototyping, usability testing, information architecture, wireframes, and high-fidelity mockups.
+The three personas kept the design grounded in real behavior patterns rather than idealized ones, covering different driver profiles, different motivations for phone use, and different relationships to the risk.

-The core UI decision was the reward dial: a single lock button that, when pressed, begins accruing points displayed as a building dial on screen.
-The chosen reward is visible at the center of the dial throughout the drive, giving users a goal to look forward to rather than a restriction to resent.
-Calls and texts are blocked during the session while music remains accessible, reducing cognitive load without eliminating the functionality people actually need while driving.
+The core UI decision was the reward dial: a single lock button that begins accruing points when pressed, displayed as a building dial with the chosen reward visible at its center throughout the drive.
+The goal is always in view.
+Calls and texts are blocked during the session while music stays accessible, reducing cognitive load without eliminating functionality people genuinely need behind the wheel.

 The Results

-The project reached high-fidelity prototype stage with a complete UX foundation: research, personas, tested user flows, and polished UI.
-The design demonstrates a behavioral approach to a safety problem that most apps have tried and failed to solve through restriction alone.
-Whether it shipped or not, the case for incentive-first design is made in the work.
+The project reached high-fidelity prototype stage with a complete UX foundation: survey research, personas, tested user flows, and polished UI.
+The behavioral model at the center of the design -- incentive over restriction, reward over guilt -- is the argument the work makes.
+Whether it shipped or not, that argument is made clearly in the prototype.